nbfigueroa/rosjava_knowrob_seds/README.md

 Reads task models (motion models and constraints for each phase) from a ./task directory and converts to OWL file.

 ```
-$ rosrun rosjava_knowrob_seds rosjava_gmm_to_owl ./test_task >> test_task.owl
+rosrun rosjava_knowrob_seds ./rosjava_gmm_to_owl/build/install/rosjava_gmm_to_owl/bin/rosjava_gmm_to_owl ./test_task >> test-task.owl
 ```

 #### Test Client
-Put generated test_task.owl file into rosjava_knowrob_seds/owl folder.
+Put generated test-task.owl file into rosjava_knowrob_seds/owl folder.
 Start the knowledge base with the provided launch file and test the query interface with the Python test client, as below:

 ```
 $ roslaunch rosjava_knowrob_seds knowrob_seds.launch